 The other thing I think about spring is all the brunch that will soon be happening.
 From Easter to Mother’s Day, Sunday brunch is a spring tradition.
 Blueberry bread is a great addition to any table, especially when it’s made with less added sugar so everyone can enjoy it.

 I started with my regular blueberry quick bread recipe (which I posted eons ago and am not even going to link because, OMG those photos) and I swapped out the sugar for SPLENDA® Naturals Stevia Sweetener.
 SPLENDA® Naturals is a better tasting stevia product and has no calories and no artificial ingredients.
 SPLENDA® Brand substitutes cup for cup with sugar and since I only had packets, I used their handy conversion chart to see that I needed 18 packets to make this bread recipe.

 Substituting for sugar can often affect the brownness, texture, and rise of a baked good.
 For that reason I used buttermilk in this recipe, as well as a combination of baking powder and baking soda.
 This ensured a nice tender crumb and rise for the bread.
 It turned out just like the original recipe, but with less added sugar!
 I’m excited to be working with SPLENDA this year because my dad isn’t supposed to have any added sugar.
 I’ve been meaning to create some recipes for him and this will get me to do that!

-Because we’re picky with our blueberries, I used the “wild” type blueberry that is mini.
+Because we’re picky with our blueberries, I used the “wild” type blueberry, that is smaller.
 They come frozen, and I didn’t fully thaw them.
 You can use regular sized blueberries, fresh or frozen, just make sure to remove any chunky pieces of ice if they’ve been frozen awhile.

-The bread bakes up nice and golden and moist and is the PERFECT spring brunch recipe!
+The blueberry quick bread bakes up nice and golden and moist and is the PERFECT spring brunch recipe!